oribarilan/fliq/docs/index.md

 Inspired by [Django's ORM](https://docs.djangoproject.com/en/4.2/topics/db/queries/) and [LINQ](https://learn.microsoft.com/en-us/dotnet/standard/linq/), it provides a fluent syntax for lazily-evaluated operations on iterables, and it is tested to have on-par performance with the standard library.
+Also, for all you type-a-holics, Fliq is fully equipped with generic type hints, so it supports mypy in strict mode.

 * Documentation: [https://oribarilan.github.io/fliq](https://oribarilan.github.io/fliq)
 * Source Code: [https://github.com/oribarilan/fliq](https://github.com/oribarilan/fliq)